-- Do you find yourself doing as your parents have done without question?
+- Do you find yourself doing the same things as your parents have done without question?

 - Are you continuing to repeat the same mistakes as your parents?

 - Are you in a rut and don’t know how to change things?

-As children, we tend to repeat the patterns and habits our parents set out for us, until we learn how to change them.
-Recognition is the key to change, but we must be prepared to change the way we think and the way we react to things.
+Sadly, and without question we repeat the patterns and habits our parents set out for us.
+Recognising our behaviour pattern is the key to change, but we must firstly be prepared to change the way we think and the way we react to things.